brjathu/iTAML/README.md

 - "mnist"
 - "svhn"

 `checkpoint` and `savepoint` saves the records of performance and trained models, respectively. `data_path` points to the location of the dataset downloaded, if it is not downloaded previously, the script will download and extract at the pointed location.
-As mentioned in our paper, each dataset can be run with different class incremental settings, hence the total number of classes included in the experiment, number of classess assigned per each task and the total number of tasks are defined at `num_class`,  `class_per_task`, and `num_task`.
+As mentioned in our paper, each dataset can be run with different class incremental settings, hence the total number of classes included in the experiment, number of classes assigned per each task and the total number of tasks are defined at `num_class`,  `class_per_task`, and `num_task`.
 Also, `memory` is the upper bound for the number of exemplars.
-Further, `beta` is the decay-rate, which controlls the amount of fusion between old parameters and current parameters and `r` is the number of inner loop updates.
+Further, `beta` is the decay-rate, which controls the amount of fusion between old parameters and current parameters and `r` is the number of inner loop updates.

 ### Usage
 To run the experiment, run `CUDA_VISIBLE_DEVICES=0 python3 train_cifar.py [x]`.
 Here `[x]` is a system argument of the starting task id. begins with `0`.

 ### Results

 We perform extensive experiments on five datasets in a class-incremental setting, leading to significant improvements over the state of the art methods (e.g.,a  21.3%  boost on  CIFAR100  with  10  incremental tasks).
 Specifically, on large-scale datasets  that generally prove difficult cases for incremental learning, our approach delivers absolute gains as high as 19.1% and 7.4% on ImageNetand MS-Celeb datasets, respectively.

 <p align="center"><img src="./utils/figs/results3.png" width="800"></p>
 <p align="center">(b) iTAML performance on CIFAR100 with class incremental setting of 5,10,20 classes per task respectivly.</p>